-$^{2}$ Thousands of Amici s small-business members are covered by the EEOC's Guidance.
+Thousands of Amici's small-business members are covered by the EEOC's Guidance.

-&lt;sup>3 See EEOC, Laws Enforced by EEOC, https://tinyurl.com/36mptjjy.
+&lt;sup>3 See EEOC, What Laws Does EEOC Enforce?, https://tinyurl.com/3jtmvpp7.

 In April 2024, following a notice-and-comment period, the EEOC finalized its Enforcement Guidance on Harassment in the Workplace-an update of earlier enforcement-guidance documents that were more than 25 years old.
 The Guidance covers a range of helpful topics regarding the parameters of the law.
-For example, the Guidance explains what conduct amounts to unlawful harassment, including how harassment may be based on the expression of particular traits related to an employee's race, sex, or other protected characteristic.
-The Guidance provides reminders regarding employers' responsibility to address harassment by third parties, like customers and vendors.
+For example, the Guidance explains what conduct amounts to unlawful harassment, including how harassment may be based on the expression of traits related to an employee's race, sex, or other protected characteristic.
+The Guidance also provides reminders regarding employers' responsibility to address harassment by third parties, like customers and vendors.
 And it reminds employers that implementing EEO policies and training, including providing multiple avenues for complaints, can help them to avoid liability in the context of harassment claims.

-One key update-and the subject of Plaintiffs' challenge in this case-is that the Guidance details now-longstanding federal legal protections for LGBTQ+ employees, including by providing examples of prohibited harassment based on sexual orientation and gender identity.
-Plaintiffs balk at the Guidance's explaining that, for example, purposefully and repeatedly misgendering an employee with the wrong name or pronouns or denying an employee access to a bathroom or changing room consistent with the employee's gender identity could amount to unlawful sexbased harassment.
-See Pls.'
-Prelim.
-Inj.
-Br.
-12-17.
+One key update-and the subject of Plaintiffs' challenge in this case-is that the Guidance includes now-longstanding federal legal protections for LGBTQ+ employees, and it provides examples of prohibited harassment based on sexual orientation and gender identity.
+Plaintiffs reject the Guidance's reminders that, for